hoolek77/dotfiles/README.md

 # Dotfiles

 This repository contains my personal dotfiles and scripts.
-It is a never-ending WIP and I will never achieve perfection :biblethump:
+It is a never-ending WIP.

 ![Setup screenshot](./images/config-screenshot.png)